 Spinal tap.
-Your doctor may order this test if he thinks you have cancer in your brain.
+Your doctor may order this test if they think you have cancer in your brain.
 It's also called a lumbar puncture.

 Bone marrow tests.
 You may get two tests at once if your doctor thinks you have cancer that has spread to your bones.
 They are called a bone marrow aspiration and biopsy.

 The bone sample will most likely come from the back of your pelvic hip bone.
-A doctor will numb the area before he uses a hollow needle to remove the fluid and another needle to get a piece of your bone.
+A doctor will numb the area before they use a hollow needle to remove the fluid and another needle to get a piece of your bone.
 Even with the numbing cream, you may feel some pain during the test.